-In the year 2001, important safety procedures were overhauled, in order to avoid the same thing happening again.
+At the commencement of the 2001 Roskilde Festival, an official memorial was opened in memory of the nine lives lost the previous year, with 9 birch trees placed in a circle around a huge stone with the inscription “…how fragile we are.”
+Important safety procedures were also overhauled, in order to avoid the same thing happening again.
 This took place not only at Roskilde, but also at other music festivals in Europe.

 The Roskilde tragedy was also a turning point how the band dealt with concertgoers in the future.
 It also profoundly changed every member in the band from their outlook to life, their relationships with each other and their music.
 PJ had also made efforts to reconcile with many of the families of the deceased.
 Eddie Vedder, in particular, shares a close bond with the family of Australian victim Anthony Hurley.

 To this day PJ continues to mourn those that lost their life on the 30th June 2000.
-Back in 2002, when they released their album Riot Act, Eddie Vedder made a beautiful reference to the people who lost their lives at Roskilde with the line:
+Back in 2002, when they released their album Riot Act, Eddie Vedder made a beautiful reference to the people who lost their lives at Roskilde in the song Love Boat Captain with the line:

 “Lost 9 friends we’ll never know…2 years ago today.”